Big picture

 - solve the

-route, - execute the
+POST /articlesroute, - execute the

-, - persist the article in database,
+ArticleController, - persist the article in database,

 - dispatch an

-event through the Event Dispatcher.
+ARTICLE_CREATEDevent through the Event Dispatcher.

 Step 4

-event has been marked as forward with
+If the ARTICLE_CREATED event has been marked as forward with

 Sandstone will automagically forward it to the websocket server process.